Should you get a Dogo Argentino?

 The Dogo Argentino should be considered

-as having a very high prey drive.
-They were bred from fighting dogs to be hunters.
+as having a very high prey drive with a high energy level.
+They are a working dog with a muscular build and they were bred from fighting dogs to be hunters.
 It is in their nature.
 They will most likely chase any rabbit, squirrel, cat or other small animal that passes their site.

 Dogo’s Have an Average

 lifespan of 9-15 years.
-They are a tough breed, but there are some health concerns to be aware of :
+They are a tough breed, but there are some health problems to be aware of :

 Deafness